leonplanken/robust-rail-solver/README.md

 ## Deep Look mode
 In this mode it is possible to process a unit-like test.
 The works as follows:
+A default solver format scenario is provided, which can be modified with custom parameter setting and modification, e.g., increment the departure time by a certain amount of constant time.
+This part of the mode can call customized test cases which are described with a switch statement and each case can represent a different logic of testing (the `@TestCases` parameter is used for these iterations).
+The tests cases are wrapped in a loop that implies that the cases are repeating until a valid scenario is found, or a maximum number of tries achieved (`@MaxTest` parameter is used).

-A solver format scenario is provided (TODO: later replace it with a sort of empty scenario and call arrival/departure/in-outstanding train creation functions, and add possibility to change the timings for example). the mode will convert the scenario to an evaluator enabled format.
-After the conversion, the evaluator is called (its executable with the converted scenario as input).
+When the custom test part of the test is done, the (solver format) scenario is converted to an evaluator enabled format.
+After the conversion, the evaluator is called (evaluator's executable with the converted scenario and plan as input).
 The evaluator will store or return the results in the terminal.
-The solver saves all the evaluation results and the corresponding scenario files.
+The solver saves all the evaluation results, plans and the corresponding scenario files.
 In the end of the program a summary is generated.

 ### Usage

 Since the evaluator's execution requires dynamic protobuf libraries, the entire execution must take place in the evaluator's conda environment, which already contains the requested libraries.
+Call `dotnet run -- --config=./config.yaml`, the configuration for this mode (DeepLook) in `config.yaml` is described below.

 **Note**: to use this mode the new version of [.devcontainer](https://github.com/Robust-Rail-NL/.devcontainer) is needed.
-Also please follow the step described in the [README.md](https://github.com/Robust-Rail-NL/.devcontainer/README.md) before the first usage.
+Also, please follow the step described in the [README.md](https://github.com/Robust-Rail-NL/.devcontainer/README.md) before the first usage.

 ```bash
 conda env list